8327/captain/README.md

 # captain

 Forwards REST calls to a sqlite queue.
 Not yet ready for producation.
+I use captain as a remote control for my "linux-enabled speaker".
+A local daemon

 ## Example use